-The Saskatoon Antique Auto Club and the WDM are pleased to announce a new partnership, the restoration of a 1927 Derby car.
-The restoration will be completed in 2014 as a SAAC 50th anniversary project
+The Saskatoon Antique Auto Club and the WDM partnership - restoration of a 1927 Derby car.
+The restoration was completed in 2014 as a SAAC 50th anniversary project.

 Features seven Saskatchewan Innovations and their stories, including the Cobalt-60 Unit, Morris Rod Weeder, Symons Oiler, and the Flexicoil Packer.